mrkamel/redstream/README.md

 # Consumer, Delayer, Trimmer, Producer

-A `Consumer` fetches those messages that have been added to a redis stream via `after_commit` or by a `Delayer`, i.e. messages that are available for immediate retrieval/reindexing/syncing.
+A `Consumer` fetches messages that have been added to a redis stream via `after_commit` or by a `Delayer`, i.e. messages that are available for immediate retrieval/reindexing/syncing.